MW100 Support

 Records

-DTYP format
+DTYP

-INP and OUT format
+INP and OUT Format

 For each MW100, the handle provided to the driver is used with record device support.
-The general format of the INP or OUT field is one of the following.
+The general format of the INP or OUT field is one of the following:

 Interrupts

-channels, input modules and calculation addresses. - Output - This interrupt is called after reading all the output channels, output modules, communication addresses, and constant addresses.
+| Output | Called after reading all output channels, output modules, communication addresses, and constant addresses. |

-- Status - This interrupt is called after reading the operational statuses of the MW100.
+| Status | Called after reading the operational statuses of the MW100. |

-- Information - This interrupt is called after reading the MW100 and channel information that can’t be changed during measurement mode.
+| Information | Called after reading MW100 and channel information that cannot be changed during measurement mode. |

-- Error - This interrupt is called after the error state of the MW100 occurs.
+| Error | Called after the error state of the MW100 occurs. |

 Addresses